davidjeddy/fmqai/readme.md

 2009 Interview practical.
 Goal was to create a PDF content search engine that is 508 compliant.

 ## Features
+ - 508 compliant
+ - Type ahead search term completion
- - Image Gallery
+ -
- - Retain original theme, but update and modernize the code base

 ## Goal
 N/A